Updated 6th May 2021

 I thought I would rustle up some crispy rice squares as a little indulgent treat.
 The perfect thing to make with a box of Nestle Go Free Rice Pops that I’d been given as a sample whilst at the allergy show in Liverpool.

-These crispy rice squares are so easy to make and another childhood favourite of mine.
-They are something my mum would make a lot and this recipe I am sharing with you is the one she always used.
-The only change I needed to make to the original recipe, was to use gluten free rice pops.
-Oh, and I added a little drizzle of melted white chocolate at the end too!!
+These crispy rice squares are so easy to make and are another childhood favourite of mine.
+They’re something my mum made a lot.
+And this recipe I’m sharing with you is the original one she used.
+The only change I’ve needed to make to the recipe, is to use gluten free rice pops.
+Oh, and I added a little drizzle of melted white chocolate at the end too!

 Ingredients (makes 15 good sized squares)

 110g (4oz) *dairy toffee (about 18 unwrapped toffees)

 110g (4oz) *pink and white marshmallows

 For the white chocolate drizzle